 VITAL STATISTICS OF TALKS

-Radio Broadcasts: BBC, London talks for Women’s Hour, a magazine program KDFC San Francisco, daily current affairs broadcast at 9:00 am sponsored by the World Affairs Council, written and recorded weekly; KALW, San Francisco.
-A Discussion with other women about solo travel,
+BBC, London talks for Women’s Hour, a magazine program; KDFC San Francisco, daily current affairs broadcast at 9:00 am sponsored by the World Affairs Council, written and recorded weekly; KALW, San Francisco, moderated discussion with other women about solo travel.

-Personal Presentations: Shaw Saville Shipping Line, Beauty on the High Seas; World Affairs Council, San Francisco; English Speaking Union; Quarryhill Botanical Garden, Sonoma; Town and Country Club, San Francisco; Metropolitan Club, San Francisco; Town School for Boys, San Francisco, (Fundraiser), Katherine Delmar Burke School, San Francisco; Sonoma County Book Group; Calvary Presbyterian Seniors, San Francisco
+Shaw Saville Shipping Line, Transatlantic Voyage, Beauty on the High Seas; World Affairs Council, San Francisco; English Speaking Union, San Francisco; Filoli National Trust Center, Woodside, California; Quarryhill Botanical Garden, Sonoma; Town and Country Club, San Francisco; Metropolitan Club, San Francisco; Town School for Boys, San Francisco, (Fundraiser), Katherine Delmar Burke School, San Francisco; Sonoma County Book Group; Calvary Presbyterian Seniors, San Francisco, California